approov/web-quickstart-google-recaptcha-v3-javascript/SHAPES-EXAMPLE.md

 Now that we have completed the integration of Google reCAPTCHA v3 with Approov into the unprotected Shapes web app, it is time to test it again.

-Reload the page in the browser (`ctrl + F5` on Windows or Linux, or `command + R` on Mac) and then click on the `SHAPES` button and this time, instead of a bad request, we should get a shape:
+Reload the page in the browser (`Ctrl + F5` on Windows or Linux, or `Command + Shift + R` on Mac) and then click the `SHAPES` button and this time, instead of a bad request, we should get a shape:

 <p>
   <img src="/readme-images/protected-v2-shape-page.png" width="480" title="Shapes protected web app Shape page">